-This document contains forward looking statements that involve inherent risks and uncertainties, and we might not be able to achieve the predictions, forecasts, projections and other outcomes we describe or imply in forward looking statements.
-In addition to our ability to successfully implement our strategic objectives, a number of important factors could cause results to differ materially from the plans, targets, goals, expectations, estimates and intentions we express in these forward looking statements.
+This report contains statements that constitute forward-looking statements.

+In addition, in the future we, and others on our behalf, may make statements that constitute forward-looking statements.
+Such forward-looking statements may include, without limitation, statements relating to the following:

+- our plans, objectives or goals; - our future economic performance or prospects; - the potential effect on our future performance of certain contingencies; and - assumptions underlying any such statements.

-Words such as "may," "could," "achieves," "believes," "anticipates," "expects," "intends" and "plans" and similar expressions are intended to identify forward-looking statements but are not the exclusive means of identifying such statements.
-We do not intend to update these forward-looking statements.
+Words such as "believes," "anticipates," "expects," "intends" and "plans" and similar expressions are intended to identify forward-looking statements but are not the exclusive means of identifying such statements.

+We do not intend to update these forward-looking statements except as may be required by applicable securities laws.
 By their very nature, forward-looking statements involve inherent risks and uncertainties, both general and specific, and risks exist that predictions, forecasts, projections and other outcomes described or implied in forward-looking statements will not be achieved.

-We caution you that a number of important factors could cause results to differ materially from the plans, targets, goals, expectations, estimates and intentions expressed in such forward-looking statements.
-Additionally, many of these factors are beyond our control.
-These factors include, but are not limited to:
+We caution you that a number of important factors could cause results to differ materially from the plans, objectives, expectations, estimates and intentions expressed in such forward-looking statements.
+These factors include:

-- a. the ability to maintain sufficient liquidity and access capital markets; - b. market and interest rate fluctuations and interest rate levels; - c. the strength of the global economy in general and the strength of the economies of the countries in which Credit Suisse conducts operations, in particular but not limited to, the risk of negative impacts of COVID-19 on the global economy and financial markets, Russia's invasion of Ukraine, the resulting sanctions from the US, EU, UK, Switzerland and other countries and the risk of continued slow economic recovery or downturn in the EU, the US or other developed countries or in emerging markets in 2023 and beyond; - d. the emergence of widespread health emergencies, infectious diseases or pandemics, such as COVID-19, and the actions that may be taken by governmental authorities to contain the outbreak or to counter its impact; - e. potential risks and uncertainties relating to the severity of impacts from the COVID-19 pandemic, including potential material adverse effects on our business, financial condition and results of operations; - f. the direct and indirect impacts of deterioration or slow recovery in residential and commercial real estate markets; - g. adverse rating actions by credit rating agencies in respect of us, sovereign issuers, structured credit products or other credit-related exposures; - h. adverse rating actions by credit rating agencies in respect of sovereign issuers, structured credit products or other credit-related exposures; - i. the ability to achieve strategic objectives, including improved performance, reduced risks, lower costs and more efficient use of capital; - j. the ability of counterparties to meet their obligations to Credit Suisse; - k. the effects of, and changes in, fiscal, monetary, trade and tax policies, and currency fluctuations; political and social developments, including war, civil unrest or terrorist activity; - I. the possibility of foreign exchange controls, expropriation, nationalisation or confiscation of assets in countries in which Credit Suisse conducts operations; - m. operational factors such as systems failure, human error, or the failure to implement procedures properly; - actions taken by regulators with respect to business and practices in one or more of the countries in which Credit Suisse conducts operations; - o. the effects of changes in laws, regulations or accounting policies or practices; - p. competition in geographic and business areas in which Credit Suisse conducts operations; - q. the ability to retain and recruit qualified personnel; - r. the ability to maintain Credit Suisse's reputation and promote its brand; - s. the ability to increase market share and control expenses; - t. technological changes; - u. the timely development and acceptance of new products and services and the perceived overall value of these products and services by users; - acquisitions, including the ability to integrate acquired businesses successfully, and divestitures, including the ability to sell non-core assets; - w. the adverse resolution of litigation and other contingencies; - x. the ability to achieve cost efficiency goals and cost targets; and - y.
-Credit Suisse's success at managing the risks involved in the foregoing.
+- the ability to maintain sufficient liquidity and access capital markets; - market volatility and interest rate fluctuations and developments affecting interest rate levels; - the strength of the global economy in general and the strength of the economies of the countries in which we conduct our operations, in particular the risk of continued slow economic recovery or downturn in the US or other developed countries or in emerging markets in 2024 and beyond; - the direct and indirect impacts of deterioration or slow recovery in residential and commercial real estate markets; - adverse rating actions by credit rating agencies in respect of sovereign issuers, structured credit products or other credit-related exposures; - the ability to achieve our strategic objectives, including cost efficiency, net new asset, pre-tax income/(loss), capital ratios and return on regulatory capital, leverage exposure threshold, risk-weighted assets threshold, and other targets and ambitions; - the ability of counterparties to meet their obligations to us; - the effects of, and changes in, fiscal, monetary, exchange rate, trade and tax policies, as well as currency fluctuations; - political and social developments, including war, civil unrest or terrorist activity; - the possibility of foreign exchange controls, expropriation, nationalisation or confiscation of assets in countries in which we conduct our operations; - operational factors such as systems failure, human error, or the failure to implement procedures properly; - the risk of cyber-attacks on our business or operations; - actions taken by regulators with respect to our business and practices and possible resulting changes to our business organisation, practices and policies in countries in which we conduct our operations; - the effects of changes in laws, regulations or accounting policies or practices in countries in which we conduct our operations; - the potential effects of proposed changes in our legal entity structure; - competition in geographic and business areas in which we conduct our operations; - the ability to retain and recruit qualified personnel; - the ability to maintain our reputation and promote our brand; - the ability to increase market share and control expenses; - technological changes; - the timely development and acceptance of our new products and services and the perceived overall value of these products and services by users; - acquisitions, including the ability to integrate acquired businesses successfully, and divestitures, including the ability to sell non-core assets; - the adverse resolution of litigation, regulatory proceedings, and other contingencies; and - · other unforeseen or unexpected events and our success at managing these and the risks involved in the foregoing.